Climate-based onion planting guide for Port Angeles, Washington

 Typical days to maturity 95–110

-Gardeners usually start indoors around December 25 and plant outdoors from about February 19.
+Onions are usually started indoors around December 25 and planted outdoors during the normal local window of February 19 to March 5.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually a strong local fit in Port Angeles.
 Most gardeners have some room to work with it here rather than feeling pressed against the calendar.